mkantem/jmcglone.github.io/_posts/2020-01-06-reference-conversion-to-csv.md

 ---

-If I may quote **Therese Fowler** "Some rules are nothing but old habits but that people are afraid to change".
+If I may quote **Therese Fowler** "Some rules are nothing but old habits that people are afraid to change".
 I recently had to break one of my habits which is using LateX for my writing activities.
 For the need of a paper, I have been working on, I used Ms-Word for the entire paper and I came across an issue.
 In fact, as the article was a systematic mapping, and for the need for data analysis, I needed to export my references into a CSV file to be used in Ms Excel.